sunnytse0326/SmartHome/README.md

   <img src="https://github.com/sunnytse0326/SmartHome/blob/master/screenshot/screenshot2.png" width="250" height="400">
 </p>

-For the air conditioning, we use [Job Scheduler](https://github.com/evernote/android-job) to monitor the weather API periodially by 15 minutes.
+For the air conditioning, we use [Work Manager](https://developer.android.com/topic/libraries/architecture/workmanager/basics) to monitor the weather API periodially by 15 minutes.
+If the application is in background, it will pop up a notification notifying user the changes.

+# TDD test case
+In this example, we added several Test Driven Development (TDD) test cases for some simple checking of UI and view model.

+# Todo list
+- BDD test cases
+We would like to demonstrate how to implement the black-box testing with the use of steps file inside the project.

 # Library used:
 Anko (Layout Design)